 Kim O’Leary is our Technology and Events Coordinator, and if you have a question while registering for one of our training programs, Kim will be on hand to answer.
 She also provides technology support for the webinars, and is responsible for scouting out the locations for the Digital Directions conference and other off-site programming, as well as a host of other support system help for the department and the Center.

-Last summer, the Preservation Services Department held its 5th Annual Working Retreat at a farm in Maine.
+In November, the Preservation Services Department held its 6th Annual Working Retreat at a farm in Maine.
 The 2-day retreat affords ample time for meetings to plan future initiatives.
 In the evening, the team helped out with decorations for a 1940s Dance at the local historical society.
 And there is also plenty of time for fun and food!

 NEDCC is grateful for support from the National Endowment for the Humanities and the Massachusetts Cultural Council for our Preservation Services training and outreach activities.